sj-can/ngs_pipeline/docs/intro/README.md

     man gzip

 Most linux distribution tools such as less, more, head, tail, nano also have manual pages.

 Because it is compressed you can use this to view the top four lines after changing to the raw data directory:

-	$ gzip -cd v501_EX0000001_S17_R1_001.fastq.gz | head -n 4
+    gzip -cd v501_EX0000001_S17_R1_001.fastq.gz | head -n 4

+Once complete alert a facilitator and await instruction.